AirPods Max 2: everything you need to know about the 2024 Apple headphones

 There was a lot of back and forth about when the AirPods Max 2 would appear, but Bloomberg’s serial Apple tipster, Mark Gurman, tweeted the day before the 9th September iPhone 16 event that the new over-ears would be unveiled alongside the handsets and AirPods 4 then.

 He was, of course, correct.
-CEO Tim Cook announced the second-gen Max on stage.
-AirPods Max 2 pre-orders are open now, with availability beginning on Thursday 20th September.
-The original Max will be discontinued.
+CEO Tim Cook announced the second-gen Max on stage and they went on sale on 20th September.
+The original Max have been discontinued, with final stock disappearing off shelves.

-Before that last-minute rumour, the AirPods Max 2 were actually expected to launch later this year, as their predecessors did in December 2020.
+Before that last-minute rumour, the AirPods Max 2 were actually expected to launch even later in 2024, as their predecessors did in December 2020.
 Ming-Chi Kuo, another highly respected Apple analyst, suggested months prior that a new Max would arrive in either the second half of 2024 or early 2025.

 Apple kept us waiting for the original AirPods Max: they were expected to debut alongside the iPhone 12, which launched on 12th October 2020, but "complications" in the design and manufacturing process put paid to that.
 Instead, the AirPods Max were finally unveiled on Tuesday 8th December, before going on sale on Tuesday 15th December 2020.